 - Your resume

-- International students are required to submit TOEFL or IELTS scores (see International Students page for details).
+- International students may be required to submit TOEFL or IELTS scores.
 A copy of the entire report should be provided, not just the final score.
+Visit the International Visiting Summer Students page for more details about the test score requirement and testing alternatives.

 - Financial Aid & Scholarship Program Application with supporting materials (if applying for need-based aid).